Pravargav/Amadeus/SAC/sentences/imp.md

 Emphasis on the action (bursting crackers was surprising).

 -> They burst crackers even on the road.
 Emphasis on the place (the road was an unexpected place).

+-> The journey itself is enjoyable/
+The movie itself was very interesting.(To emphasize something)

+-> The door closed by itself/
+The machine stopped by itself.(To show something happens automatically without any human intervention)

+->